-A hostel this is not.
-It’s a historic US hotel in the French Quarter that doubles as a literary landmark, a favorite of authors like Tennessee Williams and Truman Capote.
+Hotel Monteleone is a historic US hotel in the French Quarter that doubles as a literary landmark, a favorite of authors like Tennessee Williams and Truman Capote.
 The lobby’s marble floors gleam, the view of the Mississippi from the rooftop gym is surprising (so are the free apples!) and the pool would have been awesome had I remembered a swimsuit.
-Free USA Today every morning at your front door and luxurious little toiletries made me feel like I was a celebrity.
-As I said, it’s been a long time since I stayed at nice hotels.

-The hotel’s circular Carousel bar looks like an old Parisian carousel,minus the horses.
+The hotel’s circular Carousel bar looks like an old Parisian carousel, minus the horses.
 Imagine my surprise when I learned that it actually rotated!
-As you sit in the ornately decorated bar stools, the beer taps get farther and farther away, until you notice that you are orbiting the bartender at a snail’s pace.
+As you sit on the ornately decorated bar stools, the beer taps get farther and farther away, until you notice that you are orbiting the bartender at a snail’s pace.

-Within a half hour of our arrival, the singer announced that there was a special guest in the house and called on ‘Mad Dog’ to come up to the stage.
-Mad Dog was an elderly man with stooped shoulders and a shiny bald head.
-He took a drag on his cigarette, drained his whiskey, and strolled up to the microphone.
+Within a half-hour of our arrival, the singer announced that there was a special guest in the house and called on ‘Mad Dog’ to come up to the stage.
+The old man next to us at the bar took a drag on his cigarette, drained his whiskey, and strolled up to the microphone.

 “Let’s get some Bye Bye Blackbird,” he growled.

 The band struck up the song.
 Mad Dog held up a hand.
 “I ain’t never heard it like that before,” he said to the clarinet player.

 Chastized, the band pulled themselves together and started again.